About the Microsoft Regional Director Program

 What is the difference between an RD and an MVP?

-Many of our RDs also carry the MVP award title, although most of them are finding it harder to maintain both credentials as each has different demands on the member's time which makes it difficult to qualify and maintain both.
-However, the key differences really come down to the business consultative nature, customer experience, and cross platform architect skills possessed by RDs versus the deep technical focus which qualifies an MVP.
+Many of our RDs also carry the MVP award title, although many are finding it harder to maintain both credentials as each has different demands on the member's time which makes it difficult to qualify and maintain both.
+However, the key differences really come down to the business consultative nature, customer experience, and cross-platform architect skills possessed by RDs versus the deep technical focus on Microsoft technologies which qualifies an MVP.